ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Protocol Overview

 ACME allows a client to request certificate management actions using a set of JSON messages carried over HTTPS.
-In some ways, ACME functions much like a traditional CA, in which a user creates an account, adds identifiers to that account (proving control of the domains), and requests certificate issuance for those domains while logged in to the account.
+In many ways, ACME functions much like a traditional CA, in which a user creates an account, requests a certificate, and proves control of the domains in that certificate in order for the CA to sign the requested certificate.

-In ACME, the account is represented by an account key pair.
-The "add a domain" function is accomplished by authorizing the key pair for a given domain.
-Certificate issuance and revocation are authorized by a signature with the key pair.

-The first phase of ACME is for the client to register with the ACME server.
-The client generates an asymmetric key pair and associates this key pair with a set of contact information by signing the contact information.
-The server acknowledges the registration by replying with a account object echoing the client's input.
+The first phase of ACME is for the client to request an account with the ACME server.
+The client generates an asymmetric key pair and requests a new account, optionally providing contact information, agreeing to terms of service, and/or associating the account with an existing account in another system.
+The creation request is signed with the generated private key to prove that the client controls it.

 ~~~~~~~~~~
       Client                                                  Server

       Contact Information
+      ToS Agreement
+      Additional Data
       Signature                     ------->

                                     <-------                 Account
 ~~~~~~~~~~

-Once the client is registered, there are three major steps it needs to take to get a certificate:
+Once an account is registered, there are three major steps the client needs to take to get a certificate:

 1. Submit an order for a certificate to be issued